You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 Patience, passion, and practice are essential to your success in JLPT.

-As you advance, you will improve your reading skills, grammar, and listening comprehension.
+You will improve your reading skills, grammar, and listening comprehension as you advance.
 The combination of these skills will make you sound more natural.

-On the official website, you will find sample papers with answers, reference books, and supporting study materials.
+The official website offers sample papers with answers, reference books, and supporting study materials.

 The Internet offers a variety of tools for this purpose.

-You can, for example, use Memrise, Busuu, Duolingo, LMSs, audio podcasts, and e-books to learn languages.
-You can also try video apps like YouTube, Vimeo, Lingopie to learn Japanese through J-Movies.
+To learn languages, you can, for example, use Memrise, Busuu, Duolingo, LMSs, audio podcasts, and e-books.
+You can also try video apps like YouTube, Vimeo, and Lingopie to learn Japanese through J-Movies.

-You can use these online tools as a starting point, not an end.
+These online tools can be used as a starting point, not an end.
 Sadly, Japanese is a complex language, and mastering it takes time.

 I highly recommend taking Japanese lessons or enrolling in a Japanese course in your area.
-There are many options for Japanese studies worldwide because of the growing demand.
+Because of the growing demand for Japanese studies, many options exist worldwide.

 This course will bridge the gap between your JLPT preparation and conversational Japanese.
 Plus, it will help you strengthen your knowledge before the test.